acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Winter.md

 To staff ACF Winter, please fill out [the staffer registration form](https://forms.gle/XaM1RbCFmYiGbqvD8). -->

 ## Hosting
-If you are interested in hosting a mirror of ACF Winter or have questions about hosting, email ACF’s Site Coordinator at [hosting@acf-quizbowl.com](mailto:hosting@acf-quizbowl.com) and CC [winter@acf-quizbowl.com](mailto:winter@acf-quizbowl.com).
-Hosts must abide by ACF’s [Hosting Guidelines](/hosting-guidelines).
+If you are interested in hosting a mirror of ACF Winter, fill out [this form](https://forms.gle/6kDFdeFpYuECB9Me9).
+If you have any questions about hosting or about the form, email ACF’s Site Coordinator at [hosting@acf-quizbowl.com](mailto:hosting@acf-quizbowl.com) and CC [winter@acf-quizbowl.com](mailto:winter@acf-quizbowl.com).
+Hosts must abide by [ACF’s Hosting Guidelines](/hosting-guidelines).

 ## Sites
 Mirrors will by default be regional.
 ACF reserves the right to move teams and staffers between sites.
 ACF intends to mirror 2021 ACF Winter in the following [regions](/hosting-guidelines#regions-according-to-acf):